+In 2020 total climate finance channeled through multilateral organizations wereas climate specific support were 3004 MSEK.
 Sweden is one of the largest per capita donors in the world to the financial mechanism under the UN Framework Convention on Climate Change - the Green Climate Fund (GCF) and the Global Environment Facility (GEF).
 In addition, Sweden provided substantial climate finance through a number of other multilateral climate change funds, such as the Adaptation Fund, the Least Developed Countries Fund, the Climate Investment Funds (CIF) as well as the Global Centre for Adaptation.
 Sweden was also instrumental in a renewed replenishment of the Nordic Development Fund (NDF) in 2020 with first instalments due in 2022.
-All contributions to multilateral climate funds are accounted as 100 % climate finance.
+Multilateral core support to climate finance refers to the estimated amount of multilateral core support that is considered climate specific, using the OECD DAC imputed multilateral (climate) shares.74